30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 - Duration: Start with 10-15 minutes, build to 20-30 minutes

-- Mental focus: Alternate between these practices:
+- Mental focus: Alternate between mantra repetition, gratitude practice, and present moment awareness

 Exercise 5: The Philosopher's Journal (Mental Strength Builder)